-After you have done making your mind for the best brands of headlights, what’s the next thing you look for as a demand?
-As vehicles have their many colour contrasts, so does the headlights.
-The main fact creator lies in the HID factor.
+After you have done making up your mind about the best brands of headlights, what’s the next thing you look for as a demand?
+As vehicles have many color contrasts, so do the headlights.
+The central fact creator lies in the HID factor.
 Some are white intended to mimic sunray, some are pale yellowish to glow brighter, and some are blue to a range of purple to soothe your eyes.

-Now you might be thinking what the best colour is according to your vehicle right?
-But that’s not our main concern, and our prior question is what’s the purpose of all these colours and what are they intended to serve.
+Now you might be thinking about the best color according to your vehicle, right?
+But that’s not our main concern, and our prior question is what’s the purpose of all these colors and what are they intended to serve.
 5000k and 6000k are such well-reputed headlights that are worthy of a rival.

 5000k vs 6000k Light

-In simple words, 5000k will give you whiter light, unlike 6000k which have a hint of blue or purple to dim the excessive brightness.
+In simple words, 5000k will give you whiter light, unlike 6000k with a hint of blue or purple to dim the excessive brightness.
 The higher the LED temperature, the more it goes blue.
-5000k is less in series as a model, so it has a natural white colour, making it look closer to yellow.
-While 6000k is a higher temperature, it looks more blueish, ice cool white to soothe the eyes.

 Color contrast can be compared with day time white light.

 Color contrast can be compared with ice cool white output which is more of a blueish texture.

 Gives you the output similar to the overcast.

 The undertone is considered cool.

 Can be used for interior or exterior applications in any automotive.